open-orchestra/open-orchestra-docs/en/developer_guide/esi.rst

 Additionally, each rendering strategy for blocks can define a list of specific tags by implementing the method ``DisplayBlockInterface::getCacheTags()``.

-By default, Open Orchestra provides some tag that can used in your rendering strategies :
+By default, Open Orchestra provides some tag that can be used in the rendering strategies:

 * ``node- + NODE_ID`` : Invalidate when node status is updated.
 * ``contentType- + CONTENT_TYPE`` : Invalidate when content type is updated or deleted.
 * ``contentId- + CONTENT_ID`` : Invalidate when content status is updated or content is deleted.
 * ``mediaId- + MEDIA_ID`` : Invalidate when media is updated or deleted.
-* ``menu- + SITE_ID`` : Invalidate when a node of this site is deleted, restored, his status changed or his path is updated.
+* ``menu- + SITE_ID`` : Invalidate when a node of this site is deleted, restored, his status changed or his path updated.

 These tags are gathered in the ``OpenOrchestra\BaseBundle\Manager\TagManager`` class.